canonical/ubuntu-pro-client/docs/tutorials/create_a_fips_docker_image.md

 ## Step 5: Test the Docker image

+> **Warning**
-> Warning: The docker image isn't considered fully FIPS compliant unless it is running on a host Ubuntu machine that is FIPS compliant.
+> The docker image isn't considered fully FIPS compliant unless it is running on a host Ubuntu machine that is FIPS compliant.

 Let's check to make sure the FIPS version of openssl is installed in the container.